geek-is-stupid/geek-is-stupid.github.io/_posts/2019-08-06-how-to-reduce-loading-time-by-using-staticlib-with-cocoapods.md

 end
 ```

-I the example I sepecific which library will use as `staticlib`.
+With the example above, I sepecific which library will use as `staticlib`.

 After this step, you can do `pod install` again and do **Archive**